 Trek: 7–8 hrs | High point: 5,364m (EBC) | Meals: B, L, D | Stay: Gorakshep

-Day 8 is the day you have been walking toward since Lukla.
-The morning walk from Lobuche to Gorakshep crosses the lateral moraine of the Khumbu Glacier — a boulder-field approach that is slow and absorbing at 5,100m.
+Day 8 is the day you’ve been walking toward since Lukla.
+The morning walk from Lobuche to Gorakshep crosses the lateral moraine of the Khumbu Glacier — a boulder-field approach that’s slow and absorbing at 5,100m.
 From Gorakshep, the trail to Everest Base Camp follows the glacier edge through a landscape that looks more lunar than Himalayan.
-Furthermore, EBC at 5,364m is not a dramatic viewpoint.
-Everest is actually hidden behind Nuptse from base camp.
-What you see is the Khumbu Icefall immediately above, the sprawl of expedition tents during climbing season, and the full weight of where you are standing.
-Consequently, the emotion at EBC comes not from the view but from one simple fact: you walked there.
-From Lukla.
-5,364m up.
-Over 8 days.
+EBC at 5,364m isn’t a dramatic viewpoint — Everest is actually hidden behind Nuptse from base camp.
+What you see is the Khumbu Icefall right above you, the sprawl of expedition tents in climbing season, and the full weight of where you’re standing.
+The emotion at EBC doesn’t come from the view.
+It comes from one simple fact: you walked there, from Lukla, 5,364m up, over eight days.

 Day 09 — Kala Patthar (5,545m) to Pheriche (4,240m)